nnethercote/perf-book/src/heap-allocations.md

 ## `Box`

 [`Box`] is the simplest heap-allocated type.
 A `Box<T>` value is a `T` value that is allocated on the heap.

 [`Box`]: https://doc.rust-lang.org/std/boxed/struct.Box.html

 It is sometimes worth boxing one or more fields in a struct or enum fields to make a type smaller.
-(See the the [Type Sizes](type-sizes.md) chapter for more about this.)
+(See the [Type Sizes](type-sizes.md) chapter for more about this.)

 Other than that, `Box` is straightforward and does not offer much scope for